• Skip to primary navigation

 3. Check the flex point

-This is one of the most overlooked aspects of boot fit: the boot should bend where your foot naturally bends — at the ball of the foot, not the midfoot.
-Boots are designed to flex, but if they break in the wrong spot, it can cause a host of problems.
-Your foot may slide around, the leather might rub uncomfortably, and your toes could get pinched.
+This is one of the most overlooked aspects of boot fit: the boot should bend where your foot naturally bends: at the ball of the foot, which is the widest part — not the midfoot.

-To test it, walk around in the boots before buying.
-Make sure the widest part of the boot lines up with the widest part of your foot — the ball.
-If it doesn’t, the flex point will be off, and the fit will never feel quite right.
+Walk around in the boots before buying.
+Make sure the widest part of the boot lines up with the widest part of your foot.

 4. Check the fit in the heel

-The heel of your boot should fit snugly, without slipping up and down as you walk.
-If your heel lifts with each step, the boot is likely too big.
+Ideally, the heel of your boot will fit snugly, without slipping up and down as you walk.

 That said, a small amount of heel slippage can be normal, especially in well-made leather boots.
-Over time, the heat and friction from your foot will soften the leather and help it mold to your heel.
-Still, it’s best to aim for a fit with minimal or no slippage from the start, just to be safe.
+Over time, the issue often fixes itself: the heat and friction from your foot will soften the leather and help it mold to your heel.

 5. Consider the width

-Note that conventional wisdom states that shoes will stretch in the width, but not in the length.
-If your toes hit the end of a too-small shoe or boot, you’re in trouble.
-Widthwise, they will stretch, but only by a millimeter or two.
+Conventional wisdom states that shoes will stretch in the width, but not in the length.
+If your toes hit the end of a too-small shoe or boot, there’s no solution.
+If they’re snug in the width, they’ll stretch out by a millimeter or two.

 6. Don’t worry too much about room in the toe